django-salesforce/django-salesforce/README.rst

    Completely different implementation of raw queries and cursor that compatible with normal databases. (a more backward compatible option can be added if it will be required)

+   Custom exception classes has been moved to ``salesforce.dbapi.exceptions``.

 -  v0.7.2: This is the last code that supports old Django 1.8.4+ and 1.9